Guides Nutrition Guides Protein

 So, should you pick Protein Bars or Protein Shakes?
 If your goal is caloric restriction, protein shakes are your safest bet.
 If your nutrition plan can accommodate a more caloric dense alternative, it will find a place for a protein bar.
 The latter is also a great alternative to chocolate or cookies.

-athlete eating protein bar
+Athlete eating a protein bar

 Protein Shake vs Protein Bar